vincentlaguna/learn-c-cpp/README.md

 - Conditionals and Switch statements
 - Create Space Weight calculator using Switch statement
 - FizzBuzz (without looking up examples)
-- Vectors and associated functions
+- Vectors and associated functions for accessing and manipulating the elements
 -